oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 ## Task 5: Login with Google

- In this task, you will create a free Social Sign-in authentication scheme to enable Google Authentication.
+ In this task, you will set up free Social Sign-in Google Authentication to enable users to log in with their Google accounts.
+You'll configure OAuth settings, create an authentication scheme, and integrate it into the login process.

 1. Log in to Google's developer [console](https://console.developers.google.com).